jmontejo/for-students/_triggerAPI/03_dev.md

 #### Extensions and fixes of the current code

-1. Include new UTT and Bphys-electrons categories.
-Check if TagAndProbe should be a category or a label
+2. Switch to Flag type for the enums.
+See [the docs](https://docs.python.org/3/library/enum.html)
 2. Treat run numbers different from compound trigger periods
-3. Switch to Flag type for the enums.
-See [the docs](https://docs.python.org/3/library/enum.html)
+3. Include heavy-ion periods and types
-4. Include heavy-ion periods and types
+4. Include new UTT and Bphys-electrons categories.
+Check if TagAndProbe should be a category or a label

 #### Possible new features